-The answer is almost always that the previous records are cached because of the TTL values in the DNS records themselves.
+The answer is almost always that the previous records are cached (stored temporarily) because of the TTL values in the DNS records themselves.

 In most cases, all you can do is wait for the previous records to expire.
 There is very little that can be done besides waiting.
 However, if you know about this in advance, you can avoid the delay!

 So how do we deal with or prevent these delays?
 The best way is to be aware of the TTL and reduce it in advance of a change.
 We have a different community “common issue” topic about this here: